morningspace/lab-k8s-playground/docs/All-in-One-Playground-Usage-Guide.md

 https_proxy = ""
 ```

-Or check and update `.bashrc` in user home directory if you use your host to launch the playground directly.
+Or refer to the `.bashrc` in user home directory if you use your host to launch the playground directly.

 ### Special care for users in China

-The setting `is_in_china` in Vagrantfile or the corresponding environment variable `IS_IN_CHINA` is specific to users in China who may not have network access to some sites required by Kubernetes when launch the cluster, e.g. images on `k8s.gcr.io` and `gcr.io` are usually inaccessible from China.
-Set `is_in_china` in Vagrantfile or `IS_IN_CHINA` from terminal to 1, then launch targets will resolve the problem, e.g.:
+The setting `is_in_china` in Vagrantfile or the corresponding environment variable `IS_IN_CHINA` is specific to users in China who may not have network access to some sites required by Kubernetes when launch the cluster, e.g. public container registries `k8s.gcr.io` and `gcr.io` are usually not accessible from China.
+Set `is_in_china` in Vagrantfile or `IS_IN_CHINA` from terminal to 1 before you launch targets, this will resolve the problem, e.g.:
 ```shell
 $ IS_IN_CHINA=1 launch registry kubernetes helm
 ```

 ### Write your own target

-You can even write your own target to extend the Launch Utility as your needs.
+You can even write your own target to extend the Launch Utility as your need.
 Please refer to ["Launch Utility Usage Guide"](Launch-Utility-Usage-Guide.md) for more details.